 Adults who are 23 years of age or older who have completed 45 semester credit hours in General Education from a postsecondary educational institution may seek admission to the Organizational Management and Leadership (OML) Program.
 All Adults will enroll in the Prior Learning Assessment course at the beginning of their course of study in the OML Program.
-The College will charge tuition fees to students who receive credit for Prior Learning Assessment courses derived from their portfolios or from their Challenge or Comprehensive Examinations courses in Music and General Education.
+Morris Brown College will charge tuition fees to students who receive credit for Prior Learning Assessment courses derived from their portfolios or from their Challenge or Comprehensive Examinations courses in Music and General Education.
 The amount of these tuition fees will be determined at a later date.
 Adults who have earned less than 45 semester credit hours will be required to enroll in the General Education Program; they may enroll in Prior Learning Assessment; and they may enroll in Pre-Organizational Management and Leadership courses, depending on the number of General Education courses that are required.
 OML Program applicants must submit the following:

-- 1. A completed and signed admissions application - 2.
-Two letters of recommendation from a professional administrator, an academic administrator, and/or a religious leader - 3.
-Verification of age
+- 1. Completed signed admissions application with a Non-refundable application fee of \$30. - 2.
+Two letters of recommendation from a professional administrator, an academic administrator, and/or a religious leader. - 3.
+Verification of age.